A Magistrate is called “Your Honour” and it is necessary to stand when being addressed by the Magistrate or talking to the Magistrate.

 The summons will be either a ‘Complaint and Summons’ or ‘Information and Summons’ and will list the offence(s) charged and the section of the law which applies.

 The first appearance is to either to answer the summons or in the case of an arrest, in answer to the bail.
 It is unusual to have the matter finalised on the first occasion.
 The court will allow the accused an opportunity to have the matter put off allowing them to seek legal advice and consider what they intend to do with the matter.
 You are entitled to have a solicitor present with you.
 The prosecution will usually provide your solicitor with a Summary of Evidence.
 This is an important document and provides a brief run-down of what the police allege the circumstances of the case are.
 This document should be read through very carefully as it will be the basis of what the prosecution tells the court if a guilty plea is entered.

 If the matter is to be contested there is likely to be several more hearings before the matter proceeds to trial.

-If the matter is a more serious offence and is classified as major indictable, the matter can not finalise in the Magistrates court.
+If the matter is a more serious offence and is classified as major indictable, the matter cannot finalise in the Magistrates Court.
 It is listed in that court only for the purpose of a committal process and must resolve in a higher court, contested or otherwise.
 With major indictable offences, the first court date is merely to set times for the committal process.
-A declarations date is listed usually in about 6 to 8 weeks ahead.
-Often a further date, about 4 weeks thereafter is listed for a date to answer the charge.
+A declarations date is listed usually in about six to eight weeks ahead.
+Often a further date, about four weeks thereafter is listed for a date to answer the charge.